 We do not consider reference data repositories here, and we have already mentioned metadata creation, which we consider an issue no longer open to debate regarding formats or standards.
-A related part of the second SDI component, is the catalogue service, a tricky one because on one hand a mature OGC specification exists (version 1.0), while on the other hand rumours of impending "stateless catalogue services" (advanced web services) are widespread and have caused some implementers to sit back and wait.
-Our recommendation is to implement 1.0 immediately, because we believe (and so does INSPIRE) that access to reference data is of immediate priority!
-This access (to multiple distributed sources) is facilitated only via a working catalogue service, and we see no reason to leave end users "unconnected" because we, as technologists, are waiting on the latest-greatest innovation from the IT world.
-The NRW pilot has implemented a (OGC-conformant) catalogue service based on 1.0, and our research group has done the same (albeit at version 1.1, which cannot be conformance tested as the test does not yet exist), as shown in figure 2.
-Now is the time to connect metadata repositories (in relational databases) to users via current catalogue service technology.
+A related part of the second SDI component, is the catalog service, a tricky one because on one hand a mature OGC specification exists (version 1.0), while on the other hand rumours of impending "stateless catalog services" (advanced web services) are widespread and have caused some implementers to sit back and wait.
+Our recommendation is to implement 1.0 immediately, because we believe (and so does the INSPIRE working group on Architecture and Standards) that access to reference data is of immediate priority.
+This access (to multiple distributed sources) is facilitated only via a working catalog service, and we see no reason to leave end users "unconnected" because we, as technologists, are waiting on the latest-greatest innovation from the IT world.
+The NRW pilot has implemented a (OGC-conformant) catalog service based on 1.0, and our research group has done the same (albeit at version 1.1, which cannot be conformance tested as the test does not yet exist), as shown in figure 2.
+Now is the time to connect metadata repositories (in relational databases) to users via current catalog service technology.
+GIS-vendor-specific catalog servers are another alternative, but we would warn the implementer to try to leave all doors open to OGC-conformant solutions for maximum scalability in the future.